Have you ever wondered why we need to use a calibrated thermometer to monitor food temperatures regularly or at a set time?

 - For more accurate results, insert probes on the thickest part, usually the center.

 - Fully immerse the sensing part.
-The immersion depth is very important to observe in order to avoid the effect of ambient temperature.
+The immersion depth is very important to observe to avoid the effect of ambient temperature.

 - Stem or probes must not touch any packaging.

-- For best results, repeat measurement in a different spots.
+- For best results, repeat measurements in different spots.
 At least 3 spot is good then take the average.

-- Take the readings at least 15 seconds or more.
+- Take the readings for at least 15 seconds or more.

 - The bimetallic thermometer takes more time to stabilize, therefore allow at least 30 seconds before taking the reading.
 You can also check manufacturer recommendations for this.

 We use tools and instruments like the food thermometer in order to verify and monitor the temperature parameters.
-One main reason why we need calibration is to ensure these instruments have an accurate measurement results to fully support the implementation of food safety management.
+One main reason why we need calibration is to ensure these instruments have accurate measurement results to support the implementation of food safety management fully.